Darkone83/oxfp/README.md

 ## Features

 - **Original Xbox LED Logic:**
-  By default, WS2812 RGB LEDs mimic the classic left/right Xbox front panel status indicators using the original input pins.
+  By default, WS2812 RGB LEDs perfectly mirror the classic left/right Xbox front panel indicators, using the original status inputs.

-- **WiFi-Enabled Configuration Portal:**
+- **WiFi Configuration Portal:**
-  Connect your device to WiFi and access a full-featured web UI for LED mode selection, color customization, and animation control.
+  Easily connect your device to WiFi and access a web-based UI for mode selection, per-LED color customization, and live animation preview.

-- **Static RGB Override:**
+- **Per-LED Static RGB Override:**
-  Override default Xbox logic with custom color mapping for each indicator (Red, Green, Orange) on both LEDs.
+  Override the default Xbox logic with custom color mapping for Red, Green, and Orange states on both LEDs.

-- **Animation Modes:**
+- **Advanced Animation Modes:**
-  Select from multiple dynamic RGB effects with user-selectable colors and global brightness.
+  Select from 7 dynamic RGB effects, each with customizable per-LED colors (where applicable) and adjustable speed.

 - **Global Brightness Control:**
-  Adjust overall LED brightness from the web UI.
+  Adjust the overall LED brightness live from the web interface.

 - **Settings Persistence:**
-  All user settings are saved in flash and recalled automatically on boot.
+  All settings (including colors, animation, brightness, and speed) are saved to flash and recalled on every boot.

+- **Live Preview:**
+  Instantly preview any configuration or animation on the front panel before saving.

+---

 ## Required Libraries